Skiing in Krakow – the best skiing in Poland?

 Krakow Valley, Krzeszowice

 Nestled in the countryside just to the north of Krakow town, Krakow Valley is unquestionably the closest option for winter enthusiasts looking to hit the slopes.
 Accessible by bus from the centre, this summertime golf resort and country club transforms itself during the colder months to make the most of the town’s sporadic snow cover with two separate drag lifts of up to 650 meters in length.
-Granted the on-snow action ain’t going to rival the Alps and there’s nothing to cater to more advanced riders, but at just 30 minutes’ drive from the heart of the city, this spot is sure thing for skiiers in search of a speedy in and out!
+Granted the on-snow action ain’t much, and there’s absolutely nothing to cater to more advanced riders, but at just 30 minutes’ drive from the heart of the city, this spot is sure thing for a speedy in and out!

 Paczółtowice 328, +48 12 258 60 00